Rajashree Warrier

-Rajashree Warrier is a Bharata Natyam dancer.
-She is also a writer in Malayalam and a vocalist.
+Rajashree Warrier is one of India's foremost Bharatanatyam Dancers.
+She is also a Musician, writer and Educator.
+Holds a Phd. in Music from the Department of Music, Kerala University.
+She is a pioneer in introducing Malayalam poems, folk music and compositions of Social reformer Sree narayana guru in her dance choreographies.

 Early life and education

 Rajasree Warrier was born and brought up in Thiruvananthapuram, Kerala, India.
-She learned Bharathanatyam under the tutelage of V Mythili and Jayanthi Subramaiam.
-She got trained in carnatic music under Mullamudu Harihara Iyer, Perumbavoor G. Raveendranath, Parassala Ponnammal and B. Sasikumar.
-Warrier also holds a post graduate diploma in journalism.
+She learned Bharatanatyam under the tutelage of V. Mythili and Jayanthi Subramaiam.
+She was trained in carnatic music under Mullamudu Harihara Iyer, Perumbavoor G. Raveendranath, Parassala Ponnammal and B. Sasikumar.
+Warrier also holds a postgraduate diploma in journalism.